calvin-mcd/universal-vault/README.md

 thanks also to jlw_ for the inspiration and support with this silly project.
 To galvy for their work on other community pcbs and the work that I could draw from.
 To chronomap for help with the KLE.
 And to max.yw, Ha Ha Ha and ottimo for name suggestions!!!! :big heart:

+and finally big thanks to summerqm for their work on the silkscreen!!!

 As always big thanks to the whole 40s keyboard community!

 Any questions, contact Calvin0563 on Discord.